Ford Galaxie: 1965–1968

 The 1965 Galaxie was an all-new design, featuring vertically stacked dual headlights.
 The cars were taller and bulkier than the previous year's.
 The new top-of-the-line designation was the Galaxie 500 LTD and Galaxie 500 XL.
 The LTD and the XL trim package were accessory upgrades from the base Galaxie model.
 Engine choices were the same as 1964, except for an all-new 240 cuin six-cylinder engine replacing the 1950s-era 223 "Mileage-Maker" six and the 352 was now equipped with dual exhausts and a four-barrel carburetor.

 Suspension on the 1965 models was redesigned.
 Replacing the former leaf-spring rear suspension was a new three-link system, with coil springs.
-Interiors featured a new instrument panel, as well as two-way key vehicle access: the introduction of two keys was for valet parking, where the rounded head key would only open the trunk or locked glove compartment, while the squared head key would only unlock the doors and the ignition.
+Interiors featured a new instrument panel, as well as two-way key vehicle access: the introduction of two keys was for valet parking, where the rounded head key would only open the trunk or locked glove compartment, while the squared-head key would only unlock the doors and the ignition.

+The 1966 model had a slight "Coke Bottle" design and new horizontally split grille among other small changes.

 A new model was introduced for 1966; the Galaxie 500 7 Litre, fitted with a new engine, the 345 hp 428 cuin Thunderbird V8.
 This engine was also available on the Ford Thunderbird and the Mercury S-55.
 The police versions received a 360 hp version of the 428 known as the 'Police Interceptor' as police cars.
 Safety regulations for 1966 required seat belts front and rear on all new cars sold domestically.
-The Galaxie 500 would be the #3-selling convertible in the U.S. in 1966, with 27,454 sold; it was beaten by the Mustang (at 72,119, by nearly 2.5:1) and by the Impala at 38,000.
-A parking brake light on the dashboard and an AM/FM radio was optional.
+The Galaxie 500 would be the number three-selling convertible in the U.S. in 1966, with 27,454 sold; it was beaten by the Mustang (at 72,119, by nearly 2.5:1) and by the Impala at 38,000.
+A parking brake light on the dashboard and an AM/FM radio were optional.
 The 1966 LTD dropped the Galaxie name.

 The 1966 body style was introduced in Brazil (Ford do Brasil) as a 1967 model; it used the same platform and body throughout its lifetime until Brazilian production ended in 1983.
 A vehicle of this model was used by Queen Elizabeth during her visit to Chile in 1968, and has since been preserved by the Chilean government as a ceremonial state car.